scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 local machine.
 Multi-core execution requires OpenMP to be available.
 Detailed instructions for installation are available at the `compyle installation documentation <https://compyle.readthedocs.io/en/latest/installation.html>`_.
-For execution on a GPU compyle requires that either PyOpenCL_ or PyCUDA_ be installed.
+For execution on a GPU Compyle requires that either PyOpenCL_ or PyCUDA_ be installed.
 It is possible to install the required dependencies using the extras argument as follows::